Code examples / Computer Vision / Distilling Vision Transformers

 # Update the metrics.

-self.compiled_metrics.update_state(y, y_prediction)
+self.accuracy_metric.update_state(y, y_prediction)

 self.student_loss_tracker.update_state(student_loss)

-# Return a dict of performance.
+# Return a dict of performance

-return results
+return {

 def call(self, inputs):

-return self.student(inputs / 255.0, training=False)
+return self.student(inputs_normalized, training=False)

 Load the teacher model